FileMaker WebDirect 18 Guide

 Devices vary by hardware and network performance, screen size, and resolution.
 If you identify which devices will access your solution, you can design layouts with each device’s capabilities in mind.

-Devices with limited processing capabilities may render layouts and communicate with FileMaker Server and FileMaker Cloud for AWS more slowly than devices with more robust hardware configurations.
+Devices with limited processing capabilities may render layouts and communicate with FileMaker Server and FileMaker Cloud products more slowly than devices with more robust hardware configurations.

 When using third-party plug-ins with a FileMaker WebDirect solution, only use plug-ins that have been enabled for the WPE.
 (In general, a plug-in designed for use only with FileMaker Pro Advanced will not be compatible with the WPE.)
-See FileMaker Server Help and FileMaker Cloud for AWS documentation.
+See FileMaker Server Help and FileMaker Cloud product documentation in the Product Documentation Center.

 Step 2: Understand the capabilities of FileMaker WebDirect